In this summary

 - If diarrhoea develops, consider Clostridium difficile and review need for treatment

-- Only offer third-line eradication on advice from a specialist
+- Only offer longer duration or third-line eradication on advice from a specialist

 When should I retest for Helicobacter pylori?